 - Crimes of drunkenness or breaking Sabbath: 30 days

 It is possible for the statute of limitations to run out for one offense, but the accused may still be prosecuted for another — or in another jurisdiction.
 Additionally, the right to a speedy trial can be affected by other timing issues in criminal cases.

 An experienced criminal lawyer can better explain how the statute limitations affect your case and provide you with the necessary legal resources.
-Call Morgan E. Leigh of Scrofano Law for assistance.
+Call Paolo Gnocchi of Scrofano Law for assistance.

 How Can an Attorney Help With Maryland Criminal Statute of Limitations?

 In many cases, statutes of limitations are complicated.
 For example, manslaughter, murder, rape, or unlawful homicides are felonies that do not have statutes of limitations.
 A three-year statute of limitations applies to other felony crimes, such as manslaughter and homicide by vehicle.

 Even if the statute of limitations has expired for a crime occurring in Maryland, it may not affect potential federal charges.
 These may include certain computer crimes and illegal sales or trafficking of drugs.

 If you are concerned that you could be implicated in a crime, a knowledgeable attorney experienced with Maryland laws can assess your situation and help you weigh the options and possible outcomes based on proper legal research.

 The statute of limitations can sometimes be extended, such as when the accused is a fugitive or overseas evidence needs to be gathered.

 Most statutes of limitations only run while the alleged criminal remains visible and in the state where the crime occurred.
 Criminals aren’t necessarily free from liability just by hiding out or moving out of state.
 This means that the statutory clock will stop running if a criminal leaves the state, runs away, or stays in hiding for any length of time.
 The clock will begin again when the criminal returns to the state